Hang Time: How Long to Age a Deer

 Day 1

-If you must butcher your deer today, don’t freeze the meat right away.
+You've already got your deer on the pole, and as long as temps are in the 40s or lower, you should leave it there.
+If you must butcher your deer today—because of high temps or logistics—don’t freeze the meat right away.
 Rigor mortis, which sets in soon after death and lasts 12 to 24 hours, contracts and stiffens muscle tissue, making meat less tender.
 Freezing before this is complete results in thaw rigor, better known as, “shoe leather.”

 Tip: Use the Fridge